aws-samples/amazon-location-samples/create-custom-map-style/README.md

     Note: It is recommended to run this command from the root of your app directory ?
 Enter a name for the project createcustommapstyle ?
-Enter a name for the environment dev
+Enter a name for the environment <YOUR ENVIRONMENT NAME>
     ?
 Choose your default editor: Visual Studio Code # (or whatever editor you prefer) ?
 Choose the type of app that you\'re building javascript Please tell us about your project